Ph.D., Northwestern University

-Fields: Language and conceptual development; science learning; spatial and relational thinking; culture and cognition
+Fields: Conceptual development; science learning; relational thinking; culture, language, and cognition

 How do humans think and learn?
 My research focuses on conceptual development in different contexts, specifically, how language, culture, and formal learning experiences shape children’s and adults’ knowledge about the world.
 In one line of research, I have examined how people’s conceptions of the biological world are shaped by the naming practices of their communities.
 A second line of research examines the conditions that support children’s learning in the STEM disciplines.
 In an IES-funded project, we are exploring ways to support children’s spatial-relational thinking in elementary astronomy.
 Specifically, we are testing whether successive comparisons of different perspectives of the solar system (i.e., Earth-based vs. space-based) help children integrate the different perspectives and better understand scientific explanations of the day-night cycle.